The Married Women’s Property Act

 We do not need to look very far for a solution.
 Section 6 of the Married Women Property Act (MWPA).
 1874, provides a very simple route to protect the family by securing the assets of the survivors in case of the death of the breadwinner of the family or the insolvency of business.

 The act merely says that when a married man takes out life insurance policy endorsed under the MWPA, irrespective of his demise or bankruptcy, the benefits as a part of the life insurance policy are payable to those nominated under this policy.
 Which can either be the wife alone, the children (natural or adopted) or a combination of the wife as well as the children.
 The proceeds from this policy are not accessible to creditors or other family members or for that matter not even the husband himself.
 Any amount invested in this policy is payable to the beneficiaries chosen right at the beginning.
-Hence any money back received as part of the product structure or amount accumulated under a traditional endowment or unit linked plan will simply be payable to the beneficiary at the maturity of the policy.
+Hence any death benefit, money back received as part of the product structure or amount accumulated under a term insurance plan, traditional endowment plan, whole life plan, ULIP Plan or any other type of life insurance plan will simply be payable to the beneficiary at the maturity of the policy.

 This act is not very well known, but was created to protect the married women and is applicable to all married women in India!
 A married man, a divorcee or a widower, residing in any state in India except J&K, can buy the policy.